papadanku/papadanku.github.io/_posts/2022-12-10-autoexposure.md

 ---
 layout: post
-title: "Using Hardware Blending to Smooth Auto-Exposure"
+title: "Temporal Auto-Exposure with Hardware Blending"
 ---

 Some graphics pipelines have the followng auto-exposure routine